bharat2476/Integration/README.md

 ## Product in one paragraph

 Customer orders touch **OMS, ERP, WMS, WES, WCS, and TMS**—each a complex system with its own APIs.
-OmniRoute-Core is the **orchestration layer** that chains those APIs so fulfillment runs end-to-end without manual re-entry.
+Product is the **orchestration layer** that chains those APIs so fulfillment runs end-to-end without manual re-entry.
 We built **IaaS + SaaS as a shared platform** for every warehouse, ship with **Docker via Jenkins**, and add **Terraform-managed VMs** on peak demand—not a one-off integration per building.

 ---

-## Why this matters (business)
+## Why this matters

 | Problem | Product answer |
 |---------|----------------|